 Note: Your air fryer may be different, so follow the instructions on how to use the rotisserie function for your model.

 Step Three: Spray the basket inside and out or the clean up will not be fun!
-Using three tbsp of your favorite rub, coat both sides of the chicken, place it inside the rotisserie basket and lock it in place.
+Using three tablespoons of your favorite rotisserie chicken rub, coat the chicken, place it inside the rotisserie spit and lock it in place.

 Allow it to rest 15-20 minutes before serving.

-You can still make a Rotisserie Style Chicken in a basket style Air Fryer with no problems.
-You are still going to get the same crispy skin and delicious taste with just a couple modifications.
+You can still make a Rotisserie “Style” Chicken in a basket with no problems.
+You’ll get the same crispy skin and delicious taste with just a couple modifications.

 - Place the chicken BREAST SIDE DOWN for the first half of cooking.
-When you are halfway done, turn it over and finish cooking.
+When you are halfway done, flip it over and finish cooking.